Cynthia has a degree in History and Business Economics. She loves archaeology and would happily spend every holiday exploring ancient sites

 She was likely interred in the royal tomb at Amarna, as fragments of her sarcophagus have been found there.
 There are scenes on the burial chamber walls that show Nefertiti and Akhenaten mourning over their daughter’s funeral bier.
 The images have been damaged since they were discovered, but the inscription was recorded at the beginning of the 20th century by Bouriani which read ‘King’s daughter of his body, his beloved Meketaten, born of the Great Wife Nerfertiti, may she live forever’.

-Outside the chamber there are three carved registers of figures.
-The bottom register shows a banquet being prepared, the middles depicts a nurse carrying a new born infant followed by two servants fanning the infant and in the upper a distraught woman, identified by some scholars as Meketaten’s wet nurse, is being restrained accompanied by groups of mourners.
+Outside the chamber, there are three carved registers of figures.
+The bottom register shows a banquet being prepared, the middle depicts a nurse carrying a newborn infant followed by two servants fanning the infant and in the upper, a distraught woman, identified by some scholars as Meketaten’s wet nurse, is being restrained accompanied by groups of mourners.

 The infant is not identified in the inscriptions, but it is thought the scenes show Meketaten may have died in labour.
 She would have been around twelve at the time, but there were no age restrictions in Ancient Egypt as to when girls could marry and bear children, which may have contributed to the high mortality rate of mothers and infants in childbirth.